 One of Jeff and Tracey Schween’s specialties is representing the best interests of buyers throughout the home buying process.
 Their comprehensive, high-quality services can save you time and money, as well as make the experience more enjoyable and less stressful.

 If you're like most people, buying a home is the biggest investment you will ever make.
-So whether you're buying a starter home, your dream home or an investment property, why not take advantage of my experience as a local market expert to make the most informed decisions you can, every step of the way?
+So whether you're buying a starter home, your dream home or an investment property, why not take advantage of our team's experience as a local market expert to make the most informed decisions you can, every step of the way?

 Once you've settled on a couple of preferred locales for your home search, it's time to pick out a few homes to view.
 Having a house features “wish list” keeps you focused on which features are most important to you.